bobbybuntin/Toggl-Client-Force.com/README.md

+Toggl Time Entry Retrieval via Toggl Reports API
-Toggl-Client-Force.com
+Based on chexxor's Toggl-Client-Force.com
 ======================

 ### What is this?

 Toggl is a nice web app that helps you keep track of where you're spending your time.

-I wanted to get Toggl data into a Salesforce org, so I created this code to request data from the Toggl API.
+I needed to synchronize Toggl time entries into my Salesforce org, so I modified this sample Toggl retreival code to work with the newest Toggl Report API.

 This API was built to only request a list of time entries from Toggl, but Toggl has a much more [extensive API](https://www.toggl.com/public/api).
 If you'd like, you can use my code as a reference to request data from other endpoints.
 If you do, you should send a pull request my way.

+Why the Reports API and not the Toggl API?
+The Toggl API only pulls time entries for the user whose API key is used to pull the data.
+That's great if you want each user to pull only their own data or if you are the only user.

+The Toggl Reports API will pull the time entries for every user in a workspace, allowing one transaction to retrieve everyone's time entires.

 ### Installation

-I made an unmanaged package - https://login.salesforce.com/packaging/installPackage.apexp?p0=04tC0000000lN1g

--or-

-Download the metadata components from this git repo and deploy to your Salesforce org.
+TBD once I upload the source

 ### Manual configuration